 And that shmoo torte?
 If you want to sample this fluffy, nutty, caramel-drenched confection, I guess you’ll just have to get yourself to Winnipeg.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Photos © Carolyn B. Heller.
 The Inn at the Forks, in conjunction with Tourism Winnipeg, hosted my stay for review purposes.